Beginner DIY Summer Projects: How to Install Outdoor Lighting

 Don’t let the lack of natural light end your outdoor fun once the sun sets.
-There are several lighting options available, and you can find out which one suits your needs.
+There are several outdoor lighting options available, and you can find out which one suits your needs.
 The best part is that you don’t need to hire an electrician — you can do the work yourself.
 All you need are a few tools, some creativity, and the right lights.
-Keep reading to learn how to install your own outdoor lighting options.
+Keep reading to learn how to install outdoor lighting options in your own yard.

 Plan Your Project